 Go to Settings > Lock screen > and tap on Always-On Display.
 From here, you can customize and change the entire experience.
 Personally, we recommend you leave this on as it’ll cut down on how often you wake up the phone — resulting in longer battery life.

 Then, go back to the main Settings menu and go to Advanced Features > Motions and gestures > and uncheck the Lift to wake feature.
+While you’re here, kill the “double tap to wake” if it keeps going off in your pocket.
+Samsung will fix this with a software update, eventually.

 How to Fix Galaxy S10 Wet Speaker Problems